 38 Pages Posted: 24 Apr 2017 Last revised: 6 May 2020

 We develop a theory to explain the persistence of tensions between decentralized delegation and centralized control of environmental governance in authoritarian regimes.
-Benefits of decentralization – information, competition, and economic efficiency – conflict with goals of policy harmonization and management of inter-jurisdictional externalities.
+Benefits of decentralization -- information, competition, and economic efficiency -- conflict with goals of policy harmonization and management of inter-jurisdictional externalities.
 Decentralization to local government actors can facilitate economic growth but also empower them in ways that undermine environmental governance.
 Persistent tensions between decentralized and centralized imperatives generate cycles in environmental and energy systems governance.
 We test our theory of authoritarian environmental federalism using the case of China's power sector, drawing on evidence from primary source documents, field interviews, and multiple data sources on the development and distribution of generating capacity.
-The trajectories of coal-fired power and the integration of renewables into China's power sector have substantial implications for both domestic air pollution and for global climate change.
-This research has theoretical relevance for understanding environmental politics and governance in autocracies, and practical relevance for understanding China's environmental and energy policies.
+We focus on two policy areas -- coal-fired power and wind energy -- that are integral to central government efforts to improve the quality of environmental governance.
+This research explains the puzzling alternations in the locus of governance, and contributes to understanding inter-governmental relations and environmental governance in autocracies.

 Keywords: environmental governance, political economy, subnational actors, China, coal, renewable energy, central-local relations